freedomofpress/securedrop-ux/UI Assets/README.md

-Assets used for user interface design.
+Assets used for coded UIs.